open-energy-transition/Oh-my-Grid/docs/map-it.md

 </div>
 Welcome to our interactive mapping tool!
 Click on a country below to start mapping power infrastructure directly in JOSM. :rocket:
 If this is your first time mapping, go through the [starter-kit tutorial](https://ohmygrid.org/starter-kit/) we prepared for you. <br>
-Please use the <span class="big-font">#ohmygrid</span> hashtag in your changeset to show your support for our initiative when you make an edit!
+Please use the **#ohmygrid** hashtag in your changeset to show your support for our initiative when you make an edit!

-* Remember to allow remote control in `Edit>Preferences>Remote Control` and to **disable all ad blocker**.
-* Please read the common mistakes section in the starter-kit!
-* Certain countries should not be mapped on a national level (eg. Brasil, USA, India), but you can zoom in to click on regions/states.

 You can select what power infrastructure you want by clicking on the different choices.
 The **Default Transmission (90 kV+)** pulls all **transmission** power infrastructure and should be used when mapping generally.
 The repository with all the overpass queries can be found [here](https://github.com/open-energy-transition/osm-grid-definition).
 The Osmose, Global energy monitor, and Wikidata buttons are **hint layer** tools, which you can read about in our [tools](https://ohmygrid.org/tools/) page.

-⚠️Please do NOT copy any data from **hint layer** directly into your OpenStreetMap data layer.
-Every data point in your OpenStreetMap data layer must be manually set and [verified](https://wiki.openstreetmap.org/wiki/Verifiability).
-The metadata must also be verified against compatible licensed sources or by people on the ground.
-If you cannot verify the data using satellite images or any other compatible source, please do not add this information from hint layers.
-This may seem like a high burden at first, but it ensures the high quality of OpenStreetMap.⚠️

 <!-- Beginning of Map section-->
 <style>